MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

 The application should now be accessible from the client.

-## Synchronize and install Microsoft and 3rd party extensions on the tenants
+## Task 6: Synchronize and install Microsoft and 3rd party extensions on the tenants

 Now, you can publish the Microsoft and 3rd-party extensions that were published in the old solution.
 For each extension, do the following steps: